 The bilateral stimulation used in EMDR facilitates the processing of the memory as in REM and brings adaptive information 'on-line' so that we are able to make sense of what happened and to reduce the emotional intensity of traumatic memories.

 CBT - Cognitive Behavioural Therapy - is a practical approach to challenge unhelpful thoughts and behaviour, it too has been approved by NICE (National Institute for Clinical Excellence) for working with all types of anxiety and depression.
-There is good body of evidence based research which supports this effective short-term intervention.
+There is a good body of evidence-based research which supports this effective short-term intervention.

-The theory behind CBT is that negative thoughts influence our feelings and behaviour so that by challenging the way that we think about things, we can change our feelings and thereby our behaviour: by changing our behaviour we can likewise challenge by experience our negative thoughts as well as our feelings.
+The theory behind CBT is that negative thoughts influence our feelings and behaviour so that by challenging the way that we think about things, we can change our feelings and thereby our behaviour.

 More information about CBT can be obtained from: www.babcp.com